Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 • gastrointestinal reflux.

-Contraindications for FEGDS are:
+Contraindications to FEGDS are:

 • curvature of the spinal column;